DoD-Platform-One/bigbang/docs/understanding-bigbang/concepts/deployment.md

       helm-controller           1/1     1            1           106s
     ```

-1. Verify the environment was pulled from the Git repo
+1. Verify the environment was pulled from the Git repo.

     ```shell
     kubectl get gitrepository -A